 PPF scheme was drafted by National Savings Institute and launched by the Government of India in April 1968.
 The scheme was rescinded in 2019 and replaced by the new Public Provident Fund Scheme 2019.
 The new scheme offers more flexibility for investors and brings PPF features at par with similar long-term investments.

-PPF calculator is a simple online tool which makes your investment planning efforts with PPF easier.
+PPF calculator is a simple online tool that makes your investment planning efforts with PPF easier.
 You can use the PPF interest calculator to estimate how much you can save.
 If you are trying to save for a specific goal, you can also use the PPF account calculator to estimate the monthly savings for the PPF account.

 The PPF calculator usually calculates for a tenure of 15 years or more.